TriMPham98/tank-rougue/README.md

 - **Red Tanks** - Mobile enemies that chase the player
 - **Dark Red Turrets** - Stationary enemies that rotate to aim at the player

+## Recent Improvements

+- Fixed state management issues that caused performance problems
+- Implemented centralized player position tracking in the game state
+- Added proper enemy damage handling through the game state
+- Improved camera following mechanics
+- Enhanced lighting and shadows for better visuals
+- Fixed initialization of enemies and power-ups

+## Architecture

+The game uses a centralized state management approach with Zustand:

+1. **Game State**: Core state management for player stats, enemies, power-ups, and game status
+2. **Components**: React components for UI and game elements
+3. **Models**: 3D models and behavior for tanks, enemies, and projectiles
+4. **Hooks**: Custom React hooks for keyboard controls and other functionality

 ## Development